apple/swift-log/README.md

 .package(url: "https://github.com/apple/swift-log.git", .branch("master")),
 ```

-and to your application/library target, add `"Logging"` to your `dependencies`:
+and to your application/library target, add `"Logging"` to your `dependencies`, e.g. like this:

 ```swift
 .target(name: "BestExampleApp", dependencies: ["Logging']),